 With their 30-plus years' experience in the laboratory, we're proud of our expert testers.
 They've seen all kinds of gadgets come through the labs and they focus on the basics as well as the finer details so that when it's time to buy, you can be sure your new purchase will work well.

-When we know what you want, our buyers go out and use member funds to buy the personal alarms from a variety of retailers, then bring them in as-is – this means we get what you'd get, so we can be sure the results are what you'll find, and not 'tweaked' any way.
+When we know what you want, our buyers go out and use member funds to buy the personal alarms from a variety of suppliers, then bring them in as-is.
+This means we get what you'd get, so we can be sure the results are what you'll find, and not 'tweaked' any way.

 Reception and tracking